My Problems with #StopAsianHate

 The Stereotype of the Perpetual Foreigner

-An Asian American organization leader (ironically an organization with the mission of unification) wrote in her newsletter: “I texted my closest friends, fellow Asian American women I knew would understand how I was feeling.
+I noticed an Asian American serving as the leader of an organization, ironically with the mission of unification, write in her newsletter: “I texted my closest friends, fellow Asian American women I knew would understand how I was feeling.
 Friends I wouldn’t have to explain my sadness to.”

 There’s a stereotype of Asians only looking out for themselves or for other Asians. #stopasianhate plays into that, emphasizing Asians caring about their own.
 This is not how Asian people are; this isn’t how any people are.

-To me this is a problem of Asian Americans not seeing themselves as Americans, so they only care about attacks on Asians.
-And Asian Americans also somehow think that other Americans won’t understand their pain, even though non-Asians make up the bulk of mass murder victims.
-If we only care about other people of our race being victimized, that makes us jerks.
+Asian Americans somehow think that other Asians sympathize with them but that other Americans won’t understand, even though non-Asians make up the bulk of mass murder victims.
+If we only care about other people of our race being victimized, that makes us racist jerks.

 The Stereotype of Selfishness

 A journalist tried to explain the outrage at the Atlanta murders to white people as: “it’d be a similar feeling to hearing that a mass shooting happened inside your favorite restaurant.”
-I think this is wholly unnecessary – people don’t need to have the same skin color of a victim to feel bad that someone was murdered.
+But people don’t need to have the same skin color of a victim to feel bad that someone was murdered.

-I’ve never heard people dismiss the emotional toll of a mass shooting because of some superficial difference between the person and the victims.
 I’ve never heard someone say “school shootings don’t bother me because I’m not a student.”
 Or “I can’t understand being upset about that mass shooting because I don’t like Batman movies.”
-We all care about each other.
+We all care about each other, and self-interestedly, we all care about ourselves.

 I worry that people will see Asians only caring about crimes against Asians, whites only caring about crimes against whites, etc. and think this is typical.
 It doesn’t give me more pain to learn that victims are Asian.
 I don’t gain an iota of happiness if all the murder victims are white or black or Hispanic.
 I’m as heartbroken about the Colorado shooting as the Atlanta one.
-When one American gets attacked, we all get attacked – no matter what color we are.
+When one American, nay when one person, gets attacked, we all get attacked – no matter what color we are.

 The Stereotype of the Black-Asian Divide